Matt Ehlman, PhD

 co-Founder & Managing Principal

-Matt formed The Numad Group with Ted and Kerry after five years as vice president for advancement at Red Cloud Indian School on the Pine Ridge Indian Reservation in South Dakota, where he also volunteered for two years following his undergraduate studies.
+Matt formed The Numad Group with Ted and Kerry after five years as vice president for advancement at Red Cloud Indian School on the Pine Ridge Reservation in South Dakota, where he also volunteered for two years following his undergraduate studies.
 He understands how important it is to bring people from across organizations—and across the country—together to creatively develop and lead comprehensive fundraising efforts.

 Rapid City, South Dakota